 Ilil expresses the power relations between genders in the way that girls are weak and need help.

 From the above findings it appears that the boys in the social center resort to a practice of condescending over the girls in order to strengthen their masculinity.
-Another practice the boys use to preserve their masculine superiority is the "counter-practice", meaning they complain that they are being discriminated against in relation to girls (Rose & Strine, 2014).
+Another practice the boys use to preserve their masculine superiority is the "practice of resistance", conceptualized by Bourdieu, as they complain that they are being discriminated against in relation to girls (Rose & Strine, 2014).

 The interviewees discussed various programs and activities taking place within and outside their school, in order to engage girls in STEM.
-The findings show that in the periphery, such efforts address both boys and girls, and even if there is gender segregation in certain activities, it was not mentioned by the interviewees.
+The findings show that in the periphery, such efforts address both boys and girls, and even if there is gender segregation in certain activities, it was not mentioned as an issue by the interviewees.
 In contrast, in the social center, the environment in general and educators specifically put vigorous efforts to engage girls in the STEM fields.
 Such efforts include exposure sessions for girls and their parents, tours in academia and in tech companies for girls only, reinforcement classes and individual hours, as well as availability and accessibility of the teaching staff for girls.
 The discourse on the topic of encouraging girls rose among both boys and girls, as both felt uncomfortable with the separation and directing of the girls to the STEM professions.

 The boys feel that the efforts to encourage girls into STEM discriminate against the boys.
 One example is Nitay, 17 years old from the center, who studies in computer science, physics, and mathematics classes.
 Nitay is a gamer in his afterschool hours, and is also active in a youth movement.
 He expresses anger and frustration with respect to the girls’ activities: